 We loved watching you and your family on your Bravo show, 9 By Design.
-What would surprise us about what into filming and would you ever do it again?
+How was the filming experience?
+Would you ever do it again?

-You have partnered with major brands from CB2 to Amazon and recently launched a wallpaper line with Tempaper.
+You’ve partnered with major brands from CB2 to Amazon, and recently launched a wallpaper line with Tempaper.
 Do you have any advice for business owners to protect their own brand and identity when entering into these partnerships?

 Any good relationship is about trust.
-If you don’t have a good gut feeling then listen to that.
-All of our partners lean on us as much as we do with them.
+If you don’t have a good gut feeling, then listen to that.
+All of our partners lean on us as much as lean on them.

 Trust is key!
 Your brand is so much about putting your life out there in the public eye.
-Are there things that you won’t share or rules that you try to enforce to keep work and life separate or do you welcome the overlap between the two?
+Are there things rules that you try to enforce to keep work and life separate?
+Or do you welcome the overlap between the two?

-Was there ever a moment where you thought you were in over your head and wanted to give up.
-What was that like for you?
+Was there ever a moment where you thought you were in over your head and wanted to give up?

-Having twin babies and a 15 month old was hard.
+Having twin babies and a 15-month-old was hard.
 The strength I gained in those first few months has stayed with me to this day.
 I can do more than I think.
 I’m stronger than I think.
-Life can be hard but it can always get worse so buck up, show up, and do your thing.
+Life may be hard, but it can always get worse.
+So buck up, show up, and do your thing.

 You are by far one of the busiest mamas we know.
 What are your non-negotiables for protecting precious family time?

 We all eat as a family pretty much every night.
-At times we have extra folks at the table but that is our time.
-It may be at a restaurant or home but our kids know mom and dad eat meals with us and always have.
+At times we have extra folks at the table, but that is our time.
+It may be at a restaurant or home, but our kids know that mom and dad eat meals with them and always have.